-If you're crewing on a boat and the skipper hasn't gone over all the basic and emergency systems and procedures, insist that he/she do so.
+If you're crewing on a boat and the skipper hasn't gone over all the basic and emergency systems and procedures, insist that he or she do so.

-While many people have singlehanded to Mexico, it's safer-and usually more fun-to have at least one other person along.
+While many people have singlehanded to Mexico, it's safer - and usually more fun - to have at least one other person along.
 If your boat is large enough, a third or fourth person often makes the trip down Baja much more of a pleasure cruise.
 But if there are just two of you making a quick trip from San Diego to Cabo, expect to be wiped out when you arrive at the Cape.
-After all, the first couple of days at sea are the hardest on even the most experienced sailors, and 12 hours of watches per day will drain anyone.
+After all, the first couple of days at sea fcc.gov/services/amateur/licensing/index.html.
+Or call (888) 225-5322.